hughe/glog/README.md

-The first example works because `V(level)` method returns a valid `*Ctx` if the verbosity level is `>= level` or `nil` if it is less and the Info method can be called with a nil '*Ctx' (it does nothing).
+The first example works because `V(level)` method returns a valid `*Ctx` if the verbosity level is `>= level` or `nil` if it is less and the Info method can be called with a `nil` receiver (it does nothing).
 The second example is perfered when evaluating the arguments to Info is expensive.